experimentalpolitics/immigration/material/design.md

 - NBC
 - CBS

-1. Several times a day
-2. About once a day
-3. 3 to 6 days a week
-4. 1 to 2 days a week
-5. Every few weeks
-6. Less often
+1. Always
+2. Most of the time
+3. About half the time
+4. Some of the time
-7. Never
+5. Never
-8. Don’t Know
+6. Don’t Know

-**[printmedia_trust]** *(show same response options for each, randomize order)* And how much do you trust the following newspapers that their reporting is accurate?:
+**[printmedia_trust]** *(show same response options for each, randomize order)* And how often can you trust the following newspapers that their reporting is accurate?:

 - New York Times
 - Washington Post